Kurt Warner: Marriage

 During college, Warner met his future wife, Brenda Carney Meoni; they married on October 11, 1997.
 Brenda is a former United States Marine Corps corporal.
 She was divorced with two children, one of whom was left brain damaged and blind after being accidentally dropped by Brenda's ex-husband, leading to her hardship discharge from the Marines in 1990.

 After Warner was cut from the Packers' training camp in 1994, he got a job working the night shift as a night stock clerk at a local Hy-Vee grocery store, in addition to his work as an assistant coach at Northern Iowa.
-While Warner was working as an assistant coach, the couple were living in Brenda's parents' basement in Cedar Falls.
-Brenda's parents were killed in 1996 when their Mountain View, Arkansas home was destroyed by a tornado.
+While Warner was working as an assistant coach, the couple were living in Warner's parents' basement in Cedar Falls.
+Brenda's parents were killed in 1996 when their Mountain View, Arkansas, home was destroyed by a tornado.
 Warner and Brenda married on October 11, 1997, at the St. John American Lutheran Church, the same place where the service for Brenda's parents was held.
 Warner was still hoping to get an NFL tryout, but with that possibility appearing dim and the long hours at Hy-Vee for minimum wage taking their toll, Warner began his Arena League career.

-After marrying Brenda, Warner officially adopted her two children from her first marriage; they have since added five children of their own.
-His son E.J. is the starting quarterback for the Temple Owls.
-Another son, Kade, is a wide receiver for the Kansas State Wildcats.
+After marrying Brenda, Warner officially adopted her two children from her first marriage; they have since had five children together.
+His son E. J. is the starting quarterback for the Fresno State Bulldogs.
+Another son, Kade, played wide receiver for the Kansas State Wildcats and signed with the Tampa Bay Buccaneers in April 2023.

 Christian faith and testimony

 Kurt and Brenda Warner are devout evangelical Christians.
 His faith first emerged on the national stage following the Rams' Super Bowl victory, where he was named the game's MVP:

 Nine years later, upon leading the Cardinals to the franchise's first-ever Super Bowl, Warner's response was similar:

 Warner has usually attended charismatic churches, and believes that God healed him from a concussion he suffered in 2000.
-However, he eschews the term "charismatic."
+However, he eschews the term "charismatic".
 In 2001, he told Charisma, "I'm just a Christian."